MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/calendar-date-picker.md

   role:  |
       Identifies itself as a button in iOS and Android
   group: |
-      Group visible label with control that opens picker
+      Group visible label with control that opens the picker
   state: |
       Expresses its state (disabled/dimmed)